mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 <!--Emulation proof-->
 </p>

-It is clearly visible that the traffic rate of the loopback interface increases from the formerly 0 value to a much higher, relatively constant value, as soon as the sender side of the simulation is started.
+It is clearly visible that the traffic rate of the loopback interface increases from the former value of 0 to a much higher, relatively constant value, as soon as the sender side of the emulation is started.
 After the end of the simulation, meaning that there are no more data to be sent, the traffic rate falls back to 0.

+## Conclusion

+It is not necessary to rewrite the simulated model into a suitable form for testing it in the real world.
+Using external interfaces, parts of the simulation can easily be extracted into the real operating environment.
+This feature of INET makes developing, simulating and testing much simpler.

 ## Further Information